Interpreting map-based $E$/$B$ spectral properties of CMB foregrounds: Verification of predictions and interpretability of the fields

 In order to assess how well the different spectral parametrizations recover the underlying frequency dependence when only a few channels are available, we designed the following test on the toy model.
 We select three frequencies, $\nu_0=10$ (the pivot) and $\nu=\{5,15\}$, and evaluate the full toy model at these three frequencies to obtain the ``truth'' maps for the complex polarization fields $\underline{P}$, $\underline{P}_E$, $\underline{P}_B$, which are the focus of this discussion.

-For each field $\underline{X}\in\{\underline{P},\underline{P}_E,\underline{P}_B\}$, we then use the map-space predictions for its second-order complex log-Taylor parameters or complex moments (predictions that we have derived in Sec.~\ref{sec:predictions_from_physics} and validated in Sec.~\ref{sec:spec_pred_validation} in the near-frequencies setup) to extrapolate the pivot-frequency value $\underline{X}_{\nu_0}$ to $\nu=\{5,15\}$ (with SEDs Eqs.~\ref{eq:complex_log_taylor} or \ref{eq:moment_expansion} \textit{resp.} for the log-Taylor or moment expansions).
+For each field $\underline{X}\in\{\underline{P},\underline{P}_E,\underline{P}_B\}$, we then use the map-space predictions for its second-order complex log-Taylor parameters or complex moments (predictions that we have derived in Sec.~\ref{sec:predictions_from_physics} and validated in Sec.~\ref{sec:spec_pred_validation} in the near-frequency setup) to extrapolate the pivot-frequency value $\underline{X}_{\nu_0}$ to $\nu=\{5,15\}$ (with SEDs Eqs.~\ref{eq:complex_log_taylor} or \ref{eq:moment_expansion} \textit{resp.} for the log-Taylor or moment expansions).
 This yields approximate model maps $\underline{X}^{\rm model}_\nu$ based on (i) a truncated log-Taylor expansion and (ii) a truncated moment expansion, each retaining three spectral parameters per pixel.

-The quality of these reconstructions is quantified thanks to the criterion defined by Eq.~(25) of \citet{Chluba:2017rtj}, that we generalize to complex polarization fields.
+The quality of these reconstructions is quantified using the criterion defined by Eq.~(25) of \citet{Chluba:2017rtj}, that we generalize to complex polarization fields.
 For a given complex field $\underline{X}_\nu$ and its approximation $\underline{X}^{\rm model}_\nu$, we define

 where the sum runs over the three frequency channels and the modulus is in the complex plane.
 Applied to the second-order log-Taylor and moment models in the three fields, this yields per-pixel maps $D_{\log(P)}$ and $D_{\mathrm{mom}(P)}$, $D_{\log(P_E)}$ and $D_{\mathrm{mom}(P_E)}$, and $D_{\log(P_B)}$ and $D_{\mathrm{mom}(P_B)}.$